 Underline the importance of an effective and comprehensive information and presentation of the Trilateral Wadden Sea Cooperation and the Wadden Sea World Heritage to secure public support of the protection and management of the Wadden Sea as a shared entity.

-Enhance the awareness of the young generation of the Wadden Sea as a shared cultural and natural heritage through development of appropriate educational outreach and products by continuing the International Wadden Sea School (IWSS) as an integral part of the World Heritage communication and education.
+[Enhance the awareness of the young generation of the Wadden Sea as a shared heritage through development of appropriate educational outreach and products by continuing the International Wadden Sea School (IWSS) as an integral part of the World Heritage communication and education.]

 TRILATERAL WADDEN SEA COOPERATION 2014 – 17